tomosheighway/python-Cbpro-api/README.md

 # python-Cbpro-api
-first experience using the coinbase pro api. basic program to test out the functionality and make trades based of preset price ranges
+First experience using the coinbase pro api.
+Basic program to test out the functionality and make trades based of preset price ranges

-keys are stored in text file and have been removed for security reasons
+Keys are stored in text file and have been removed for security reasons